tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 - `params:` Include the hyperparameters from [params.yaml](../params.yaml) that should launch the stage execution on a change.
 - `out:` Add output directories.
 - The last stage should be left as `save_logs`, which will copy the logs to the DVC experiment branch before the experiment ends and push to the remote.
-> **Note**: The stage scripts should be able to recreate the output directories, because DVC will delete them at the beginning of each stage.
+> **Note**: The stage scripts should be able to recreate the output directories, as DVC deletes them at the beginning of each stage.

-## 4 - Tensorboard Metrics
+## 4 - TensorBoard Metrics

-To log your machine learning metrics using TensorBoard and enable comparison of DVC experiments, follow the steps below:
+To log your machine learning metrics using TensorBoard, and to enable overview and comparison of DVC experiments, follow the steps below:

 ### Initialize TensorBoard Logging

-- In your training script, import the `logs` module from the `utils` package and create a log directory for the writer using `logs.return_tensorboard_path()`.
-This function generates a path in the main repository directory under `logs/tensorboard/<dvc_exp_name>` and returns the absolute path needed to instantiate the `CustomSummaryWriter`.
+- In your training script, import the `logs` module from the `utils` package.
+Create a logs directory for TensorBoard logs calling `logs.return_tensorboard_path()`.
+This function generates a path under `logs/tensorboard/$DVC_EXP_NAME` within the main repository directory and returns the absolute path required to instantiate the `logs.CustomSummaryWriter`.
-- If you wish to display metrics in TensorBoard’s HParams plugin (which is useful for hyperparameter tuning), initialize a dictionary with the metric names you plan to log.
+- If you plan to use TensorBoard’s HParams plugin for hyperparameter tuning, initialize a dictionary with the names of the metrics you intend to log.
+This setup will allow you to easily monitor and compare hyperparameter performance.
-- Next, create an object from the `logs.CustomSummaryWriter`, which extends the functionality of the standard TensorBoard `SummaryWriter` class for the easier usage of the workflow system of the template.
-Pass the `params` object (as defined in your training script see  [Integrate Hyperparameter Configuration](#integrate-hyperparameter-configuration)) to the `params` argument.
-This will automatically log the hyperparameters to the same TensorBoard log file, making them visible in TensorBoard.
+- Create an instance of `logs.CustomSummaryWriter`, which extends the standard TensorBoard `SummaryWriter` class to better support the workflow system of the template.
+When instantiating, pass the `params` object (as defined in your training script; see [Integrate Hyperparameter Configuration](#integrate-hyperparameter-configuration)) to the `params` argument.
+This ensures that the hyperparameters are automatically logged alongside other metrics in the same TensorBoard log file, making them accessible for visualization in TensorBoard.

 ```python
 # train.py